 An Associated Press report showed that American small businesses have had an especially rough time.
 According to the U.S. Small Business Administration, many of the small businesses were owned by women.

 Many small business owners, who work in the consumer services sector which includes hair and nail salons, are not only entrepreneurs, they are also mothers and the head of the household.

 If you haven't already taken some time to clearly define your financial goals, don't put it off any longer.
 Well-defined goals are imperative for creating an effective financial strategy.

-If you'd like help setting your financial goals, feel free to give me a call, send an email or schedule a consultation.
+If you'd like help setting your financial goals, please click on the link below to schedule a free, 30 minute consultation.